 Permit me to speak of my wife, Isela, for she is a large part of who I am.
 I have been truly blessed with her value system – one of integrity, self-responsibility, respectfulness and hard work.
 Thankfully, she reminds me when I have fallen short.
 Her story is one typical of a naturalized citizen.
 She, as a young teen-ager, and her two younger sisters accompanied their parents, Jose and Petra Aguilar to the United States from Mexico.
 The family followed Petra’s father, Inocente Meza, to Stahmann Farms.
 Isela reminisces of her life, working in the onion fields, learning English and acculturating to her new home.
 With strong self- motivation, initiative and perseverance, she attended Western NM University where she earned her teaching and counseling credentials.
 Returning to her alma matter at Gadsden, she served as teacher and counselor.

 So here I am with a desire to serve all, again, in the public sector with professional integrity.
-As a New Mexico State Senator, from District 38, I will be your employee working to help bring about freedom, prosperity and peace to our Community.
+As a New Mexico State Representative, from District 33, I will be your employee working to help bring about freedom, prosperity and peace to our Community.
 I ask for your vote.
 Thank you!

 Charles (Chuck) Wendler